-Many factors can contribute to the development of a mental health disorder like drug or alcohol addiction.
+Many factors can contribute to the development of a mental health disorder, such as drug or alcohol addiction.
 Consequently, Crestview Recovery includes trauma-informed therapy as part of our mental health and addiction treatment curriculum.
-This allows patients to address any history of trauma in a safe environment in order to move forward and not be trapped in the past.
+Discover what trauma therapy is and how it can help individuals overcome adversity and develop healthy coping mechanisms after a traumatic event.

 Healing Begins Here